South African stretch lead over Australia in third Test

-Cape Town, March 25, 2018 (AFP) - - Reeling from a ball-tampering scandal, Australia struggled on the field as South Africa's lead neared 400 on the fourth morning of the third Test at Newlands on Sunday.
+Cape Town (AFP) - Reeling from a ball-tampering scandal, Australia struggled on the field as South Africa's lead neared 400 on the fourth morning of the third Test at Newlands on Sunday.

 South Africa had reached 333 for seven at lunch, an overall lead of 389, after adding 95 runs to their overnight 238 for five.